Private banking: Value proposition

 Most private banks define their value proposition along one or two dimensions, and meet the basic needs across others.
 Some of the dimensions of value proposition of a private bank are parent brand, one-bank approach, unbiased advice, strong research and advisory team and unified platform.

 Many banks leverage the "parent brand" to gain a client’s trust and confidence.
 These banks have a strong presence across the globe and present private bank offerings as a part of the parent group.
 "One Bank approach" is where private banks offer an integrated proposition to meet clients personal and business needs.

 Since private banking concerns understanding a client’s need and risk appetite, and tailoring the solution accordingly, few banks define their value proposition along this dimension.
 Most modern private banks follow an open product platform, and hence claim their advice is unbiased.
 They believe there is no incentive to push proprietary products, and the client gets the best of what they offer.
 A few banks claim to have a "strong advisory team" that reflects in the products they offer the client.
 A couple of banks also define their value proposition on their unified platform, their ability to comply with all regulations, yet serve the client without restrictions.

 Product platform

-Open architecture product platform is where a private bank distributes all the third party products and is not restricted to selling only its proprietary products.
-Closed architecture product platform is where the bank sells only its proprietary products and does not entertain any third party product.
-These days the needs of the clients are so diverse that it is practically impossible for a bank to cater to those needs by its proprietary products alone.
-Clients today demand the best of breed products and most banks have to follow an open architecture product platform where they distribute products of other banks to their clients in return for commission.
-Products offered to private banking clients include equities, fixed-income securities, structured products, foreign exchange, commodities, deposits and real-estate investments.
+Open architecture platform allows a private bank to distribute third-party products alongside its own proprietary offerings.
+A closed architecture platform restricts the bank to selling only its own products.

+As client needs have grown more varied, many banks have adopted open architecture models, distributing products from other institutions in exchange for commission.
+Products typically offered to private banking clients include equities, fixed-income securities, structured products, foreign exchange, commodities, deposits, and real estate investments.